penumbra-zone/web/packages/keys/README.md

 Which will acquire the default keys and display checksum validation, if a key manifest is already present.
 You can further specify a version and custom manifest file.

+#### Updating the keys

+If new keys are released by core, change the `defaultKeysVersion` variable in the `download-keys` script to the new version of the keys.
+Then:

+1. Run the `download-keys` script (per the instructions above)
+2. `cd keys`
+3. `shasum -a 256 *.bin > ../shasums/vX.X.X.shasum` (change `vX.X.X` to the actual version number of the keys)
+4. Commit your changes.